Cross Temple, Fangshan: Modern rediscovery and development

 Reginald Johnston rediscovered the Cross Temple in the summer of 1919.

 An early mention of the Cross Temple in Western academic context appeared in The New China Review in July 1919, where H. I. Harding noted the temple's existence near Beijing and that its name could have potential links with Christianity.
 In the same year, the Scottish diplomat Reginald Johnston discovered the site while seeking shelter from a thunderstorm.
 In October 1919, Johnston published an article about the site entitled "A Chinese Temple of the Cross", writing under the pseudonym "Christopher Irving".

 The scholar P. Y. Saeki visited the site in 1931, and recorded that most of the site's buildings still existed at that time.
 Saeki noted that there was a Shanmen entry (a type of entry hall of Buddhist temples), followed by the Hall of Four Heavenly Kings.
-Beyond the hall, there was a courtyard with two gingko trees, and the Liao and Yuan steles were next to each tree.
+Beyond the hall, there was a courtyard with two ginkgo trees, and the Liao and Yuan steles were next to each tree.
 The courtyard had a kitchen and a dormitory for the monks to its right and another dormitory to its left.
 The Main Hall of the temple was at the end of the courtyard, and it contained three statues of the Buddha.
 A 21st-century study stated that the Shanmen building was 17.5 m south of the Main Hall, with dimensions 7.08 x 11.24 m.

 A marker near the ruins indicating their official status as a Major Historical and Cultural Site Protected at the National Level.

 During the Cultural Revolution, the two steles were knocked down and broken into pieces.
 In the 1990s, the Beijing branches of the China Christian Council (CCC) and the Three-Self Patriotic Movement (TSPM) rebuilt the site's walls.
 In 2006, its ruins were designated as a Major Historical and Cultural Site Protected at the National Level.